nereusx/dotfiles/README.md

 ## Distro's subdirectories
 There many distro's subdirectories that contains fresh install scripts, and several patches that I had to write...

-slackware (main distro), void (main distro) and ubuntu (my backup distro) are the most important.
+slackware (my previous main distro), void (main distro) and ubuntu (my backup distro) are the most important.
 The other's are just my tests.

 I have serveral ROOT partitions (32-64GB) which are distros installed, one home partition witch is common for all distros and a huge magnetic disk which is my /srv directory.
 There are many utilities to keep all those in working order.

 ## WARNING